NeuroJSON/zmat/README.rst

 For Octave, one needs to copy the zipmat.mat file inside the "``octave``", from the subfolder matching the OS into the "``private``" subfolder.

-If you want to add this path permanently, you need to type "pathtool", browse to the zmat root folder and add to the list, then click "Save".
+If you want to add this path permanently, you need to type "``pathtool``", browse to the zmat root folder and add to the list, then click "Save".
 Then, run "``rehash``" in MATLAB, and type "``which zmat``", if you see an output, that means ZMax is installed for MATLAB/Octave.